 Volunteers already have a passion for your mission, and they are willing to work for you – for free!
 Take them up on their willingness and assign them a task or two.
 There are several roles available for volunteers, depending on their time and availability.

 Following are six of the most important duties your volunteers can perform before, during, and after your next nonprofit fundraising event:

 A successful silent or live auction relies on unique and exciting items secured on behalf of your cause.
 This is an excellent activity for your volunteer corps.
 At least three months in advance of your event, arm them with a wish list and the proper forms (click here for help on the forms you will need for your auction).

 Make it interesting by adding a reward challenge for the most donated items or the most expensive item.
 Everyone likes an incentive!

 From greeting your guests to handling money, this is a first impression opportunity that requires top notch volunteers.
 So you want your most seasoned, trained volunteers working the check-in table.
 Spend some extra time planning for the check-in and registration process.

 There are typically many items in a silent auction, so volunteers should be present to keep a watchful eye on the tables.
 Ask your team to ensure the tables stay neat and organized as well as answer questions that guests might have about items.
 Volunteers will also be of great help in closing out the auction and distributing the items to winning bidders.

 4. Live Auction

-Don’t overlook this aspect of planning your event.
-There is often so much effort into executing the event that closing it down seems less important.
-Find and assign volunteers who's only job it is to show up at the end and pitch in on the clean up.
-This is especially attractive to high schools and sports teams needing service hours.
+There is often so much effort into executing an event that closing it down seems less important, but don’t overlook this aspect of planning.
+Recruit volunteers whose only job is to show up at the end of your event and pitch in on clean up.
+This may be especially attractive to high schools and sports teams needing service hours.

 6. Event Follow Up